Storage & Back-up Workflow for Filmmakers

 As in every post-production workflow, security must also be top of mind when designing your storage and archive system to ensure the preservation of confidential and sensitive information.
 The implementation of secure systems is a multi-step process, however, involving policies, procedures, and technological solutions to protect data from unauthorized access.

-While cloud storage solutions generally have built-in security and encryption, some tips for keeping a physical storage solution such as a RAID or NAS secure include:
+With a cloud storage solution, you’ll generally have built-in security and encryption.
+Some tips for keeping a physical storage solution such as a RAID or NAS secure include:

 • Securing your home or work network via strong passwords.